 There are so many things to consider when buying your first home.
 Do you need a real estate agent (I’ll go on the record and answer that with a firm “yes”)?
 How do you choose a neighborhood?
 How do you put in a fair and reasonable offer without paying too much?
 How do you get a mortgage?
 What type of mortgage should you get?
 Should you get a home inspection?
 How much money will you need once you own the home?

 All great questions.
 All of which I had no idea how to answer the first time I bought a home.

 But you, lucky reader, don’t have to be as ill-informed as I was.
 Nope.
 You can have those and many other questions answered by the new Home Buying 101 guide from the Quicken Loans Zing Blog.
 It’s the first in a series of guides for homeowners that will help you make important decisions, when you need to make them.

-Home Buying 101 is offered as a Slideshare (below) and as a PDF that you can view, download and print, if so desired.
+Home Buying 101 is offered as a PDF that you can view, download and print, if so desired.